naomis-archive/park-search/README.md

 ## Live Version

-This page is currently deployed.
-[View the live website.](http://parks.nhcarrigan.com)
+This project is archived and is no longer deployed.

 ## Feedback and Bugs